Gustavo Mostoslavsky, M.D., Ph.D.

 Embryonic Stem Cells (ESC) are pluripotent undifferentiated cells capable of giving rise to cells from all three germ layers.
 This unique ability makes them ideal candidates to model early development allowing us to study the basic signaling mechanisms involved in stem cell fate determination.
 At the same time, manipulating ESC differentiation toward a specific developmental pathway holds a great promise for their use in regenerative medicine.
 One focus of our lab is differentiating mouse ESC into intestinal epithelial cells in order to understand the complex signaling pathways involved in intestinal commitment from endodermal progenitors and undifferentiated stem cells.

 Hematopoietic Stem Cells (HSCs) are the most thoroughly characterized stem cell population in the body and their study has resulted in well established methods for their isolation, purification and reliable assays of HSC function.
 During the last few years we have substantially improved our ability to genetically manipulate HSCs using viral vectors for gene transfer.
 Despite these efforts, few genes are known to play a role in the processes of stem cell self-renewal and differentiation.
 Understanding the molecular mechanisms that govern those unique functions are crucial for developing the promise that stem cells hold for developmental biology and regenerative medicine.
-In our lab, we use lentiviral viral gene transfer to study the role of several molecules in long-term HSC self-renewal and differentiation.

 To see additional publications by investigator click on any article and enter last name and initials in Query box.